It came in with a bang. It passed by with a whimper. It will go out with a Shout.

 One thing we know for certain is that in 1964, new owner of the Oakland Raiders Al Davis used Scott’s likeness (with an eye patch for added toughness) as a model for the team’s new logo.

 These are the types of stories we enjoy telling, and we want to see who’s next to come from Charlotte’s striving streets to make history in whatever way they see fit, world class or not.
 So go ahead, make Charlotte proud.
 We’ll be here to jot it down.

 Queen City Nerve would like to thank Charlotte Is Creative for their help in gathering much of the info told above.
-We look forward to partnering with CIC to release upcoming collaborative content and more.
-Stay tuned, and be sure to keep up with the Queen City Quiz Show to learn more about Charlotte’s lesser known trivia.
+Keep up with the Queen City Quiz Show to learn more about Charlotte’s lesser known trivia.